 Browlifts revitalize drooping or lined foreheads, helping you to look less angry, sad or tired.
 Using either traditional or minimally invasive (endoscopic) methods, browlifts involve the removal or alteration of the muscles above the eyes to smooth lines and raise the eyebrows for a more youthful appearance.
 The procedure is often combined with other operations, such as blepharoplasty (eyelid surgery) and facelifts to improve the look of the eyes and other areas of the face.

-While browlifts are typically performed on patients aged 40-60 to counteract the effects of aging, anyone with lined or inelastic skin on the forehead – whether it’s caused by muscle activity or inherited conditions – is eligible.
+While browlifts are typically performed on patients aged 40 to 60 to counteract the effects of aging, anyone with lined or inelastic skin on the forehead is eligible; whether it’s caused by muscle activity or inherited conditions.
 The procedure is usually performed in an office-based facility or surgery center under local anesthesia and sedation.
 If you are not sure whether you want a browlift, try standing in front of a mirror and place the palms of your hands to the sides of your eyes above the eyebrows and pull the skin back from the eyes so the forehead raises.
 This appearance is approximately how the procedure will make you look.

-Traditional-surgery patients may experience some numbness and discomfort at the incision.
-Numbness may be replaced by itching, which will subside within six months.
+Traditional surgery patients may experience some numbness and discomfort at the incision.
+Numbness may be replaced by itching which will subside within six months.
 Your head may need to be elevated for two to three days to reduce swelling.
-Bandages are removed in one to two days, and stitches or clips are taken out in two weeks.
+Bandages are removed in one to two days and stitches or clips are taken out in two weeks.
 Hair near the incision may fall out or thin, but normal growth should return within weeks or a few months.

 Endoscopic surgery patients may experience some numbness, discomfort and swelling around the incisions, though there is less itching than with traditional surgery.
 Stitches or staples are removed in a week; temporary fixation screws are taken out within two.